-- Conquests and consolidation of the Empire
+- Conquests and consolidation of empire.

-- Establishment of Jagir and Mansab systems
+- Establishment of jagir and mansab systems.

-- Rajput policy
+- Rajput policy.

-- Evolution of religious and social outlook, theory of Sulh-i-kul and religious policy
+- Evolution of religious and social outlook.
+Theory of Sulh-i-kul and religious policy.

-- Court patronage of art and technology
+- Court patronage of art and technology.

 21. Mughal Empire in the Seventeenth Century: